 This course is an introduction to automotive electrical systems, including basic electricity, trouble shooting and repair of common electrical circuits, wiring diagrams, soldering, power accessories and restraint systems.
 Standards for safety when working with electrical systems are emphasized.
 Pre-reqs: First semester core courses.
-Co-reqs: 2nd semester core courses must be taken together (32-405-303; 32-405-304; 32-405-340; 32-405-341; and 32-405-363).
+Co-requisites: second semester core courses must be taken together (32-405-303; 32-405-304; 32-405-341; and 32-405-363).

-32-405-341 Collision Mechanical Systems 2 credits

-This course covers basic operations and servicing principles of brake systems, fuel and exhaust systems, heating and cooling systems, suspension and steering systems and automotive air conditioning principles including components that make up an A/C system.
+32-405-341 Collision Mechanical Systems 2 credits This course covers basic operations and servicing principles of brake systems, fuel and exhaust systems, heating and cooling systems, suspension and steering systems and automotive air conditioning principles including components that make up an A/C system.
 Regulations regarding discharging/recharging and trouble shooting as related to collision repair is also included.
 Safety practices regarding mechanical systems are covered.
 Pre-reqs: First semester core courses.
-Co-reqs: 2nd semester core courses must be taken together (32-405-303; 32-405-304; 32-405-340; 32-405-341; and 32-405-363).
+Co-requisites: second semester core courses must be taken together (32-405-303; 32-405-304; 32-405-340; 32-405-341; and 32-405-363).

-32-405-361 Collision Repair/ Refinishing Theory 1 3 credit:
+32-405-361 Collision Repair/ Refinishing Theory 1 3 credits

 Covers related information on all phases of auto body welding and metal straightening with hand tools.
 Collision damage analysis of sheet metal and unibodies is studied.
 Different types of sheet metal, such as HSS and HSLA, as well as the properties of sheet metal are discussed.
 Where and how to use plastic filler is presented.
 Paint equipment such as the operation and maintenance of the spray gun is studied.
 Extensive discussion takes place on refinish products, surface preparation, sanding and polishing, thinners and reducers and top coat application.
 Instruction in shop, tool, paint safety, and state and federal environmental concerns and regulations are presented.
-Co-reqs: First semester core courses must be taken together: Basic Sheet Metal (32-405-301); Refinishing 1 (32-405-302); and Collision Theory 1 (32-405-361).
+Co-requisites: first semester core courses must be taken together (32-405-301, 32-405-302, 32-405-361).